Spinach Goat Cheese Swirl Rolls

 - Switch to the mixer’s dough hook or turn dough out onto a lightly floured work surface.
 Knead by machine for 6 minutes or by hand for 8 minutes, until smooth.
 Place the dough in a lightly oiled bowl, turn to coat, then cover with plastic wrap that has been lightly misted with cooking spray or a clean towel.
 Let rise in a warm, draft-free place until doubled, about 2 hours.
 (Alternatively, you can chill the dough overnight or up to 3 days.
 Bring to room temperature, then continue as directed.)

-- Make the filling: Beat together the goat cheese, green onion, and salt until smooth.
+- Make the filling: Beat together the goat cheese, garlic powder, and salt until smooth.
 Set aside.